Originally from Italy, Raffaella Matrone is a curator, writer and researcher for contemporary art.

 Interested in bridging cultures and fostering international dialogue, she has curated exhibitions in the UK, Austria, Germany and Costa Rica, as well as supporting the work of individual artists, such as Derry Moore Photography’s archive in London and the practice of Venice-based artist Eva Chiara Trevisan.

-Raffaella holds an MA in Curating & Collections at Chelsea College of Arts (University of the Arts London, 2018) and a BA in Economics and Managements for the Arts and Cultural Activities from Ca’ Foscari University of Venice (2017).
+Raffaella holds an MA in Curating & Collections from Chelsea College of Arts (University of the Arts London, 2018) and a BA in Economics and Managements for the Arts and Cultural Activities from Ca’ Foscari University of Venice (2017).
 She was also part of the first Goldsmiths’ Summer School in Curating the Contemporary at the British School in Rome (2016).

 Curatorial Residencies:

-· PILOTENKUECHE, Leipzig, Germany (2024)
+PILOTENKUECHE, Leipzig, Germany (2024).

-· BLOCKFREI Curator’s Agenda, Vienna, Austria (2016).
+BLOCKFREI Curator’s Agenda, Vienna, Austria (2016).